MOVIE RECCOS, MOVIES

 Image Source: rogerebert.com

 Based on a true story, The Straight Story tells the tale of a 73-year-old Alvin Straight (Richard Farnsworth) who lives with his daughter Rose (Sissy Spacek) in a small Midwestern town.
-Alvin is differently abled and decides to meet his estranged brother, Lyle (Harry Dean Stanton), who has just suffered a heart attack.
-He is unable to drive a car because he can’t get a driving license, due to bad eyesight.
-So he embarks upon a long journey from Iowa to Wisconsin on his lawnmower.
+Alvin is differently abled and decides to meet his estranged brother, Lyle (Harry Dean Stanton), who has recently suffered a heart attack.
+Unable to drive due to poor eyesight and a lack of a license, Alvin sets off on a long journey from Iowa to Wisconsin on a lawnmower.

 1. Mulholland Drive (2001)